mbrandonw/presentations/2014-12-06-transducers/transducers.md

 The bad:

 * this code traverses the `xs` 3 times!
-* so 3 copies of the array will be created.
+* 3 copies of the array could will be created.

 ---